Alice Burville: Life and career

 Burville returned to Drury Lane as Clairette in Augustus Harris's production of La fille de Madame Angot in 1880.
 In 1881, she played Arabella Lane with Carte's American Billee Taylor company and then played Lady Angela in Patience with the D'Oyly Carte Opera Company in the New York cast at the Standard Theatre and on tour in 1881–82.
 In 1882, Burville returned to London to play Fiametta in Suppé's Boccaccio.
 After this engagement, she appeared primarily in the provinces, where she appeared in the title role of Merry Mignon, composed by her husband, John Crook.
 The theatrical newspaper, The Era, called her "the merriest, prettiest, and most vivacious of Merry Mignons".
 She starred in a new light opera, The Bachelors (1885), and played in pantomimes, including Fee-Fi-Fo-Fum, or Harlequin Jack the Giant Killer in London in 1887.
 In 1892 she appeared in another of her husband's works, The Young Recruit, presented on tour by Augustus Harris.
 Her last known appearance was in Geneviève de Brabant in Leicester in December 1893.

 Burville was married for a brief time, beginning in 1876, to W. H. Denny, and then to the conductor-composer John Francis Crook (1847–1922), a friend of Alfred Cellier's.
-She survived Crook by more than two decades and died in Littlehampton, England, a week before her 88th birthday.
+She survived Crook by more than two decades and died in Littlehampton, England, at age 87.
 Burville and Crook are buried in the West Norwood Cemetery.